 How to serve

 - Accompany this dish with a side of pan-fried potatoes or Air Fryer Breakfast Potatoes, Baked Sweet Potato Fries, or for brunch along with Easy Vegan Banana Oat Pancakes.

 - Try it with toast or toasted homemade sourdough.

-Freeze leftovers for up to 2 to 3 months in an airtight, covered container, or a freezer-safe ziploc bag.
+- Freeze leftovers for up to 2 to 3 months in an airtight, covered container, or a freezer-safe ziplock bag.
 Let the container thaw in the fridge overnight before reheating.

 They taste so good; I don't miss eggs!
 Scrambled tofu doesn't exactly taste like eggs, of course, but the texture is similar.